Cornell-MAE-UG/fa25-portfolio-alb439-dev/_projects/2023-spaceship-design.md

 ---

-In 2021, NASA asked me to design a spaceship... this is my design
+This is my design for HW 5